GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 Back-ups, Firewalls & Safety

 GridPane does take a backup every 15 minutes, which we’d almost indicate as real-time back-ups.
 At the moment of writing, the frequency of back-ups can’t be adjusted.
 It also has an option for manual back-ups and local back-ups, which can be created at any moment.
 There is an update below – backups on GridPane will be changed.

 So by default, local backups are enabled, which are backups on the same server.
 But you can also add a remote backup provider.
-The providers supported for now are Backblaze, Amazon S3 and Wasabi.
+Some of the providers supported for now are Backblaze, Amazon S3 and Wasabi.
 Obviously, additional costs need to be paid at these providers when you are storing files.

 Now I found one major disadvantage in the back-up system and that is the sheer number of interactions that GridPane has with a back-up provider.
 And these interactions cost, comparatively, quite some money.
 In our time of using GridPane, backup costs almost equalled half of our server costs.